 For more information or to obtain a copy of a management plan, contact the COI coordinator.

-Research rounds are held at ICES every Tuesday at noon.
-Faculty members, trainees and visiting speakers present the results of recently completed or ongoing studies in health services research or clinical epidemiology.
-Presentations are always followed by a lively discussion period.
-Presentations are video recorded and posted on this website on a weekly basis.
+Research rounds are held at ICES at noon on Tuesdays from September to June.
+ICES scientists and trainees and visiting speakers present the results of ongoing or recently completed studies in health services research or clinical epidemiology.
+The one-hour presentations are video-recorded and posted on this website on a weekly basis.

 Information for Researchers